 Information of any kind is always cheerfully given on request.
 Catalogs are mailed free to any who desire them.
 Applications for admission will receive prayerful attention.
-Use the regular application blank whenever possible.
-If you do not have one write for it and it will be sent at once.
+Use regular application blank whenever possible.
+If you do not have one, write for it and it will be sent at once.
 Satisfactory arrangements should always be made with the Superintendent before coming to the School as a student.
 Visitors are welcome at any time.

 Address all inquiries concerning the courses of study to the Principal, Rev. H. C. Thiessen, Bible Training School, Fort Wayne, Ind.
-For information concerning any other subject address the Superintendent, Rev. C. W. Oyer, 541 Packard Ave., Fort Wayne, Ind.
-All applications should be addressed to Mr. Oyer.
+For catalogs, application blanks, and any other information, address the Superintendent, Rev. C. W. Oyer, 541 Packard Ave., Fort Wayne, Ind.